 Last, bring new life to your kitchen cupboards by polishing cupboard doors with lemon cedar wood polish.
 It’s one of my favorite natural cleaning recipes!

 Step 5: Clean the Floor

 You’ve nearly cleaned the kitchen from top to bottom.
-This final step is to clean the floor of course.
+This final step is to clean the floor, of course.
 Start with sweeping to remove dust and fallen food.
-Next, for wood floors dilute the wood cleaner mentioned above in a sink of hot water.
-For everything but wood floors find my recipe and tips for natural floor cleaning wipes in the book No-Nonsense Natural Bathroom Cleaning.
+Next, for wood floors, dilute the wood cleaner mentioned above in a sink of hot water.
+For everything but wood floors, find my recipe and tips for natural floor cleaning wipes in the book No-Nonsense Natural Bathroom Cleaning.

 Pin this natural kitchen cleaning checklist to simplify cleaning in the heart of the home.
-Then when you ready, print the kitchen cleaning checklist above if you enjoy checking things off a list too.
+Then when you are ready, print the kitchen cleaning checklist above if you enjoy checking things off a list too.
 Tag us on Instagram #lifenreflection to share your natural cleaning tips with us.